The Four-Eyes Principle: Implementing Dual Approval in Jira

 Define at least two independent groups for each critical transition:

-• Cross-functional groups — e.g., one engineering reviewer + one QA reviewer ensures diverse perspectives
+- Cross-functional groups: for example, one engineering reviewer and one QA reviewer ensures diverse perspectives

 2. Attach Approvals to Workflow Transitions